cheshire137/competiwatch/README.md

 `https://your-ngrok-id-here.ngrok.io/users/auth/bnet/callback` as
 the "Register Callback URL" value.
 Set `https://your-ngrok-id-here.ngrok.io` as "Web Site".
 Update .env so that `BNET_APP_HOST` is set to your `your-ngrok-id-here.ngrok.io`.
+Add `ALLOW_SIGNUPS=1` to your .env file to allow signing in for the first time in Competiwatch.

 Start the Rails server via `bundle exec rails s`.
 Now you should be able to go to `https://your-ngrok-id-here.ngrok.io/` and sign in via Battle.net.